laravelista/Ekko/README.md

 ### Laravel

-The only dependency for this package is PHP 7.2+, meaning that you can possibly install it on any Laravel version that supports PHP 7.2.
+The only dependency for this package is PHP ^8.0, meaning that you can possibly install it on any Laravel version that supports PHP 8 (I think that for now this is only Laravel 8).
 The service provider is always going to follow the latest Laravel release and try to be as backward compatible as possible.

-Laravel 5.5+ will use the auto-discovery function to register the ServiceProvider and the Facade.
+Laravel 8 will use the auto-discovery function to register the ServiceProvider and the Facade.

-If using 5.4 (or if you are not using auto-discovery) you will need to include the service provider and facade in `config/app.php`:
+If you are not using auto-discovery, you will need to include the service provider and facade in `config/app.php`:

 ```
 'providers' => [